 Tuition waived.
 Students pay an application fee and quarterly fees, buy textbooks, and pay for transportation.

-Tech Prep: cut college costs and prepare for today's jobs
+CTE dual credit (Tech Prep): cut college costs and prepare for today's jobs

 Earn college credit in your high school career and technical training classes.
 Start your college certificate or degree now.
 Credit is available in courses such as health care, business, computers, culinary arts, horticulture, engineering technology, and visual communications.

-Tuition waived and no fees.
+Tuition waived and $46 annual fee.

 Summer Start: take college-level courses this summer and earn college credit.